Czech manufacturer of patented 3D magnetotherapy, more than 30 years.

 • muscle tension and cramps,

-• injuries from accidents or sports,
+• accidents or sports injuries,

-• nerve oppression,
+• nerve compression,

-• inflammatory and tumour diseases,
+• inflammatory and cancerous diseases,

-• other diseases (e.g. arthritis, rheumatoid arthritis).
+• other diseases (e.g. arthrosis, rheumatoid arthritis).

 In many cases, excessive stress, characterised by a combination of stiff posture and muscle tension, also contributes to cervical spine pain.
-[4]Although cervical spine pain may be related to some of the above diagnoses, the causes of the pain are usually not severe and can be addressed with conservative treatment.
+[4 ]Although cervical spine pain may be related to some of the above diagnoses, the causes of pain are usually not severe and can be addressed with conservative treatment.
 [5]

 When to see a doctor